madalainev/madalainev.github.io/index.md

 * Support the acquisition, access, and maintenance of the Library’s electronic resources and digital subscription content by coordinating a variety of knowledge management and discovery systems, vendor contacts, content providers, and library subject liaisons
 * Troubleshoot issues related to the Library’s electronic resources and train Library users and staff on access and discovery of digital content
 * Identify and track data on the Library’s eresources, including platform changes, renewals, usage statistics, and content provider updates, and communicate with Library users and staff about Library eresources
-* Contribute to wider Library work, such as serving on the Strategic Planning Design Team, Labor Management Committee, and Party Committee
+* Contribute to wider Library work, such as serving on the Strategic Planning Design Team, Labor Management Committee, and Library Activity Committee

 Hasbro, Inc., Providence, RI | **Digital Asset Administrator** | February 2017-February 2018